-Instead, most of the paving projects in B.C. focus on rehabilitation by using resurfacing methods on existing asphalt.
-To help you identify which method of pavement rehabilitation you’re seeing, we’ve put together a list of the three main methods that the Ministry of Transportation and Infrastructure uses: Overlay, Hot-in-Place and Mill and Fill.
+Instead, most of the paving projects in BC focus on rehabilitation by using resurfacing methods on existing asphalt.
+To help you identify which method of pavement rehabilitation you’re seeing, we’ve put together a list of the three main methods we use: overlay, hot-in-place, and mill and fill.

 2. Hot-in-Place Resurfacing

 If the existing asphalt pavement still has some “life in it” (minimal surface cracks and the asphalt binder is soft enough), we can use specialized “train-like” equipment to do the work.
 First, the asphalt is heated, then re-processed on the spot with new asphalt mix (usually 20%) and finally placed where the existing asphalt was just removed; thus, why we call it “hot-in-place resurfacing.”
 The bonus of this method is that it rehabilitates the pavement surface in one fell swoop, and with one super machine, saving natural resources and lowering emissions and costs!

 How does it affect your drive?
 This method is quick and cost effective.
 Once the asphalt is compacted and cooled, the road is immediately ready for your driving pleasure.

 We use this method when the pavement surface has deteriorated to the point where it cannot be maintained because cracks, stresses and structural defects have made their way below the surface.
 This generally means the underlying asphalt layers are still strong and sound to bear vehicle loads.
 Our paving contractors start by grinding the damaged asphalt – milling (taking off) the effected areas, and then laying down and compacting fresh asphalt to cool.
 If you’re keen on recycling, it’s interesting to know the leftover ground or milled asphalt is recycled into the new layer being replaced or used on a side or secondary road for resurfacing.